AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/onboard-audiences.md

 #### Select sandbox

-After selecting your data source, you must select the sandbox that includes the audiences that you want to bring into Collaboration.
+After selecting your data source, you must select the sandbox that includes the audiences that you to use Collaboration.
 Select the sandbox from the list of available sandboxes and then select **[!UICONTROL Next]**

 ![The Add audiences workspace with a sandbox selected.](/help/assets/setup/add-manage-audiences/select-sandbox.png)